> Peter Bellamy > Songs > Minesweepers

 [words Rudyard Kipling, music Peter Bellamy; notes on Minesweepers at the Kipling Society]

-Minesweepers is a poem from Rudyard Kipling's Songs for Youth and was collected in his Songs from Books (Macmillan, 1914).
-Peter and Antheas Bellamy and Chris Birch sang Minesweepers on Bellamy's fourth album of songs set to Kipling's poems, Keep on Kipling.
-He commented in the sleeve notes:
+Minesweepers is a poem from Rudyard Kipling’s Songs for Youth and was collected in his Songs From Books (Macmillan, 1914).
+Peter and Antheas Bellamy and Chris Birch sang Minesweepers on Bellamy’s fourth album of songs set to Kipling’s poems, Keep on Kipling.
+He noted:

 I dedicate my setting of Minesweepers to Jenny Hicks, fellow Kipling and folk-song lover and grand-daughter of the owner of Golden Gain.